davidfstr/dafoster.net/_posts/2013-02-02-learnings-from-sicp.md

 imperative-declarative spectrum.
 They can be used to deduce answers from a set of initial set of declarative statements.

-Prolog is the best-known example of a logic programming language.
+[Prolog] is the best-known example of a logic programming language.

 Query systems for databases are a type of logic programming language.

 A "query" (i.e. an expression in the language) is transformed into a "query plan" (i.e. a specific set of steps to follow) by a query planner.
 The implemented of these planners is quite complex.

+[Prolog]: /articles/2013/02/25/notes-on-prolog/

 <a id="conclusion"></a>
 ## Conclusion